lu-scallop/lu-scallop/README.md

 # About Lucas

-I am a software developer with focus on .NET technologies and general backend development.
+Hello!

+I am working on personal DataScience projects.

 Currently I am working on personal projects to show what I can do and enhance my development experience.